FAQ

 What is the Optimize Technologies return policy?

-At Optimize Technologies, our products are fully guaranteed to meet or exceed original equipment specifications, and to meet your own demanding expectations.
+At Optimize Technologies, our products are fully guaranteed to meet or exceed original equipment specifications and to meet your own demanding expectations.
 Quite simply, your satisfaction is guaranteed.
-If you are unhappy with any analytical products you receive from us, please contact us, or the authorized distributor from whom you purchased the item.
+If you are unhappy with any analytical products you receive from us, please contact the authorized distributor from whom you purchased the item or us.

 OPTI-MAX® Check Valves

-How do I know what check valve replacement cartridge I should order?
+How do I know which check valve replacement cartridge to order?

-The middle two and very last digit found in the part number of your check valve housing directly correspond to the check valve replacement cartridge you are looking for.
+The middle two digits and the very last digit in the part number of your check valve housing correspond directly to the check valve replacement cartridge you are looking for.

 The first middle digit – This number signifies the size of the replacement check valve cartridge.